 The K-Kontrol line voltage tstat is designed for reliable use in heating, ventilating and refrigeration applications.
 The thermostat has three contact points.
-Most of our thermostats are wired for heating, unless specified otherwise.
+Most of our line voltage thermostats are wired for heating, unless specified otherwise.
 When you open the thermostat you should see a white wire that is at blue dot and another wire at the red (heating).
 The red is your power – do not move this wire.
 The wire on the blue dot needs to be moved to the yellow dot to be wired for cooling.
 Continue reading below for more information and illustrations.

 All wiring should be done in accordance with applicable codes, ordinances and regulations.
 Use a disconnect device and overload protection to assure safe installation complying with local and national codes.
 Figures 1, 2 and

 3 illustrate typical wiring for control of heating, cooling, refrigeration, and

 combination heating/cooling control systems (use copper conductors only).

 1. Remove the four screws securing the cover to the thermostat, and take the cover off.

 2. Connect wires to the appropriate terminals (heating or cooling).
 See wiring diagrams.